Problem saving/loading characters

-#3 Updated by Francisco Del Roio 9 months ago
+#3 Updated by Francisco Del Roio about 1 year ago

 I've found that the problem is on retrieve function when checking if the decrypted value is an str, and that condition never occurs because all strings returned at this moment are always bytes arrays or anithing other.

 The way around I've tested is to save a tuple with a "str" value as the first item and the value as the second ones and it worked well.

-#5 Updated by Vincent Le Goff 9 months ago
+#5 Updated by Vincent Le Goff about 1 year ago

 I will test it in a few minutes.
 The tricky part, of course, is that it has to keep on working with older versions, so that information of characters created before the change aren't lost.
 But I have a few to test, we'll see how it works.
 Thanks for debugging and for the PR!

-#6 Updated by Vincent Le Goff 9 months ago
+#6 Updated by Vincent Le Goff about 1 year ago

 - Sprint/Milestone set to 16